cnwalker/senegal/telecom.md

 An constantly updated map with cellular data from all three providers can be found [here](https://www.nperf.com/en/map/SN/-/49.Orange/signal/?ll=14.33651725732605&lg=-14.466950836181695&zoom=7).

-### On Centrality
-Centrality is a concept from graph theory that is based on determining the "importance" of a node in a network.
-The best way to think of centrality is, which node is the most popular?
-If you were to remove a node

-- Paper only has calls from within the country, losing out on the large effect that remittances and frequent international calling that may be taking place in rural areas
+In addition, because of the large amount of foreign calls in Senegal (remittances from Senegalese living abroad make up about 10% of GDP), it is possible that the actual number of outbound calls is poorly represented in the dataset used by the paper.

 | Cell Tower Connectivity |  Senegal Fiber |
 |:--:|:--:|
 | ![Cell Towers and Poverty](./Resources/Telecom/Telecom_Maps/Poverty_and_Cell_Towers.png) | ![Senegal Telecom Cable Map](./Resources/Telecom/Telecom_Maps/senegal_fiber_small.png) |

-- Notice that Tambacounda's MPI is high compared to others with similar levels of connectivity.
+Notice that Tambacounda's MPI is high compared to others with similar levels of connectivity.
 Because many of the cell towers in Senegal are ultimately served by fiber optic cables[^2] it is possible that cellular service is much better in the Tambacounda region because of the proximity to the main fiber lines.

 ## Fiber Optics